natdarke/base-config/README.md

         git branch feature/[feature-name]
         git checkout feature/[feature-name]
         ```
-        - It is fine to branch Root from master as it is, in essence, just some config code that rarely changes i.e. it isn't complicated and doesn't need a full branching strategy like services and NPM packages
+        - Root doesn't need a full branching strategy because is small and changes rarely.
+Therefore, branching from master is acceptable.

     2. In `docker-compose.test.yml` change the image tag of the of the service or services that need to be feature tested e.g.

         Change From